What every NRA Member could support, but Democrats wont.

 102.d - When committing any criminal trespass.

-102.e - Illegal possession of a firearm is a class D felony and is punishable by no less than two years in prison and no less than a $100,000.00 fine, or both.
+Punishable by no less than two years in prison and no less than a $100,000.00 fine, or both.

-102.f - Defenses to illegal possession of a firearm are the following affirmative defenses:
+102.f - Defenses to illegal possession of a firearm

 102.f.2 - Subsistence.
 A person can be in possession of a firearm, while hunting for wild game animals essential to that person's survival.